 Pseudo Wire (PW) Emulation Edge-to-Edge (PWE3) [RFC3985] is a mechanism to emulate a number of layer 2 services, such as Asynchronous Transfer Mode (ATM), Frame Relay or Ethernet.
 Such services are emulated between two Attachment Circuits (ACs) and the PW encapsulated layer 2 service payload is carried through Packet Switching Network (PSN) tunnels between Provider Edges (PEs).
-Today PWE3 generally uses two reverse unidirectional Label Distribution Protocol (LDP) [RFC5036] or Resource ReserVation Protocol-Traffic Engineering (RSVP-TE) [RFC3209] LSPs as PSN tunnels, and each of the PEs selects and binds PSN tunnel independently.
-There is no protocol-based provision to explicitly associate a PW with a specific PSN tunnel.
+PWE3 typically uses Label Distribution Protocol (LDP) [RFC5036] or Resource ReserVation Protocol-Traffic Engineering (RSVP-TE) [RFC3209] LSPs as PSN tunnels.
+The PEs select and bind the Pseudowires to PSN tunnels independently.
+Today, there is no protocol-based provisioning mechanism to associate a PW with a specific PSN tunnel.